Peru’s Problem: What To Do With The Body Of The Founder Of A Maoist Guerrilla Group.

 He and Iparraguirre were apprehended together in September 1992 and married in 2010, despite the fact that they are in separate prisons.

-Guzman, a former philosophy professor, was the brains behind the Maoist guerilla group’s deadly 20-year struggle to topple Peru’s government, which lasted from 1980 to 2000.
+Guzman, a former philosophy professor, was the brains behind the Maoist guerilla group’s ruthless 20-year overthrow attempt.
+Brief News from Washington Newsday.